-- Are not afraid to acknowledge your successes - Reflect on the feedback you receive and think about what you have done well and how you could improve.
-For example, you could keep all of your feedback together and draw up an action plan based on common areas of strength or concern - Try not to focus on the mark and ignore the feedback.
-If you have done well, your feedback will tell you why and if you haven't, it will suggest ways in which you can improve - Consider the marks you are given and if you are disappointed in them, give yourself some time before going back to the feedback to look for ways to improve - Try not to take negative feedback personally.
-It is given to help improve - Are not afraid to approach tutors and lecturers for more feedback.
-Asking questions can be an important part of receiving feedback - and remember, your peers can be a valuable source of information too

-• Use feedback to self-assess your work against the assessment criteria, where possible.
+- Are not afraid to acknowledge your successes; - Reflect on the feedback you receive and think about what you have done well and how you could improve.
+For example, you could keep all of your feedback together and draw up an action plan based on common areas of strength or concern; - Try not to focus on the mark and ignore the feedback.
+If you have done well, your feedback will tell you why and if you haven't, it will suggest ways in which you can improve; - Consider the marks you are given and if you are disappointed in them, give yourself some time before going back to the feedback to look for ways to improve; - Try not to take negative feedback personally.
+It is given to help improve; - Are not afraid to approach tutors and lecturers for more feedback.
+Asking questions can be an important part of receiving feedback - and remember, your peers can be a valuable source of information too; - Use feedback to self-assess your work against the assessment criteria, where possible.
 This can help you to address any areas you need to improve on.

-5.2 Where can I find the University's assessment regulations?
+5.2 Where do I find the University's assessment regulations?

-Your progression from Level 3, your achievement and classification are all subject to satisfying the University's assessment and progression regulations.
+Your progression from Level 4 to Level 5 and achievement at level 5, and your graduation and classification, are all subject to satisfying the University's assessment and progression regulations.
 These regulations are available on the website via the following link.